Brownies

 Can I also bake the brownies vegan?

-Basically, 1 egg can go through
+Basically 1 egg can pass through

-• 1 half mashed banana
+• 1 half, mashed banana

-• two to three tablespoons of applesauce
+• two to three tablespoons of applesauce or

 substitute.